-- estimate the total amount of expenditure which will be incurred in order to meet the obligations under the contract, remembering that certainty that the expenditure will be incurred in the subsequent year of assessment is a critical factor; - determine the total amount of income which will be received by or accrued to the taxpayer under the contract;41 - determine the total amount of income received by or accrued under the contract to date;42 - determine what amount of that future expenditure relates to the amount of income received or accrued to date by applying the formula listed below; and
+- determine the total amount of income which will be received by or accrued to the taxpayer under the contract; - determine the total amount of advance income received by or accrued under the contract to date; - determine what amount of that future expenditure relates to the amount of income received or accrued to date by applying the formula listed below; and

-Section 24C allowance = $[(Total costs / Total revenue)^ \times Income received or accrued to date43] - Actual expenses incurred to date relating to that income$
+Section 24C allowance = [(Total costs / Total revenue)\ × Advance income received or accrued to date] - Actual expenses incurred to date

-- Limited to 1 (a section 24C allowance is granted on an amount received by or accrued to a taxpayer that will be used to finance future expenditure, accordingly the maximum possible allowance before deducting actual expenses incurred to date or applying the limitation in the point below, is the amount of the income received or accrued to date.44 This means Total costs / Total revenue is limited to 1). - limit the amount of the section 24C allowance calculated in terms of the formula above to the amount of income received or accrued under the
+- \ Limited to 1 (a section 24C allowance is granted on an amount received by or accrued to a taxpayer that will be used to finance future expenditure, accordingly the maximum possible allowance before deducting actual expenses incurred to date or applying the limitation in the point below, is the amount of the income received or accrued to date.
+This means Total costs / Total revenue is limited to 1). - limit the amount of the section 24C allowance calculated in terms of the formula above to the amount of income received or accrued under the contract in the particular year of assessment (see 4.1 for income, see 5.2 for more detail on the calculation of the limit).